aprell/aprell.github.io/source/about-me/index.markdown

 [ones][SCC].
 I also like programming languages, compilers, and runtime systems.

-[Here][Papers] is some of the stuff I've worked on over the last years.
+[Here][Papers] is some of the stuff I've worked on in the past.
 Since 2010, I've helped teach a couple of classes on computer architecture, introductory programming, and various compiler-related topics.

 <br>